AI Cold Outreach for Job Hunting: Hit 15%+ Reply Rates Without Spam

 • You can hand AI a real reason you’re reaching out to this specific person (their post, their team, their old role).

-• You have 5+ targets so the per-message effort matters.
+• You have 5+ targets, so per-message effort actually matters.

-• You will paste back signal data from the recipient’s public profile — AI cannot find this for you (yet).
+• You will paste back signal data from the recipient’s public profile — AI cannot find this for you, and inventing it is how you get caught.

 What to feed the AI

-• Recipient: name, current role, company, 1 specific public artifact (talk, post, project)
+• Recipient: name, current role, company, and 1 specific public artifact (talk, post, project, GitHub repo).

-• Ask: a 20-minute call about X, with a fallback (async questions)
+• Ask: a 20-minute call about X, with a fallback (2 async questions).

 Copy-ready prompt

-You are writing a cold LinkedIn message to a hiring manager.
+You are writing a cold LinkedIn connection-request note to a hiring manager.

 Rules: